sammi-turner/Python-Flask-Dice-Roller/README.md

 # To close the server process

-Enter CTRL + c BEFORE closing the terminal window.
+Enter CTRL + c, BEFORE closing the terminal window.